Discover Japan: Continuers

 This course helps you to develop your fluency and conversation skills in a range of contexts and builds your vocabulary to the next level which allow you to have a greater experience and appreciation of the culture and its people.
 So, your next trip to Japan will be more exciting and you will be able to discover more hidden parts of Japan as well.

-Week 1: Revision of the material previously covered and introduction to Japanese verbs
+Week 1: Revision of the material previously covered and introduction to Japanese verbs.
+Fun activities speaking in Japanese and the way we use our hands

 This outline provides an overview of what may be covered during the course; however, changes may occur based on various factors and the needs of the class.